Help Me Choose:

 Psoriasis can present as thickened patches or plaques of red, inflamed skin often covered with loose, silvery scales.
 These patches can itch, burn, crack, bleed and become very painful.
 The plaques may grow together creating large areas of irritated skin.

 Folks may also experience discoloration, thickening, and pitting of the nails.
 Psoriasis can also be associated with psoriatic arthritis, which causes pain and swelling in the joints.

 Although psoriasis most commonly occurs on the knees and elbows, it may occur anywhere including the face, scalp, and neck.

 One of the most common triggers of a psoriasis or eczema outbreak is dry skin.
 Skin affected by these conditions is typically very dry and needs moisture—especially in cold weather when the combination of the cold outdoor windy weather and dry heat in buildings will lead to very dry skin.
 During the winter months, you may need to apply a moisturizer several times a day.

-It is important to choose a good natural moisturizer.
+Choose a wholesome natural moisturizer.
 The base should be made with pure emollient oils and butters.
-For many, the synthetic ingredients and fragrances in commercial moisturizers can actually exacerbate skin problems.
+The synthetic ingredients and fragrances in commercial moisturizers often exacerbate skin problems.
 The type of moisturizer you use depends on the dryness of your skin.
-Generally, products with more oil are more emollient and provide greater long lasting protection.
-Dermatologists tend to recommend heavy creams and ointments or salves to lock water into the skin.
+Generally, products with more oil are more emollient and provide greater long-lasting protection.

 Soaking in a warm (not hot) bath for 15 minutes can help loosen scales, reduce the itching and inflammation and calm irritated skin.
 Here are some tips: